KittyCatOfMagic27/ADPL/README.md

 ## Documentation ##
-The entry point is the main function.
+The entry point is the main function and additional documentation is in the files SYNTAX_STRUCT.txt and FUNCTIONS.txt.

 ### Functions ###
 To define a function you put the keyword 'fn', the function name, and then the arguments.